yihan-t/omnicalc_ruby/README.md

 ## Setup

- 1. Copy the URL of this repository.
- 1. In your Cloud9 workspace, open a Terminal window and type `git clone [PASTE THE URL OF THIS REPOSITORY]` and press <kbd>return</kbd>.
- 1. After it downloads the code, `cd omnicalc_ruby` and press <kbd>return</kbd>.
- 1. Then type `bin/setup` and press <kbd>return</kbd>.
+ 1. Type `bin/setup` at the terminal prompt and press <kbd>return</kbd>.
  1. After it completes, type `bin/server` and press <kbd>return</kbd>.
+(Or click the green Run Project button at the top of the IDE.)
- 1. Now paste the URL of your running application into a Chrome tab.
+ 1. Now paste the URL of your running application into a Chrome tab (or click the underlined URL that appears in the terminal).
 If all went well, you should see the New Word Count form. **If not, let us know right away.**
  1. Type in some text and submit the form.
  1. On the results page, you will currently see just a bunch of placeholders.
 Your job will be to replace the placeholders with correctly computed values.
  1. In Atom, find the `/app/controllers/calculations_controller.rb` file.